 The first letter of the text is enlarged and decorated, with the following letters surrounded by dots.

 The monks who endowed the Book of Durrow with their calligraphic art and decorative designwork can be regarded as being among the earliest Irish artists of the medieval period.
 The Gospel manuscript itself exemplifies the style known as Hiberno-Saxon or Ultimate La Tene, which was widely practised across the British Isles and Ireland.
-(7)
+We discuss the layout of the manuscripts in chapter 55.

 Illuminated manuscripts are classified according to their historic periods and types, such as